-1: For unplanned load shed events, TO must initiate load dump action within 5 minutes after PJM issues a Load Shed Directive.
-TO must not exceed the time based duration of any emergency rating/load dump rating.

-2: TOs have the option of providing STE limits that are at least 30 minutes in duration.
+- 1: For unplanned load shed events, TO must initiate load dump action within 5 minutes after PJM issues a Load Shed Directive.
+TO must not exceed the time based duration of any Emergency rating/Load Dump rating. - 2: TOs have the option of providing STE limits that are at least 30 minutes in duration.
 The STE rating allows the time before load shed to be extended provided the actual flow does not exceed the STE rating.
-If the actual flow is above the LTE but below STE, load must be shed within the times indicated in Attachment F for the facility, if other corrective actions were not successful.

-3: Dump load once to get below Emergency Rating within 5 minutes.
+If the actual flow is above the LTE but below STE, load must be shed within the times indicated in Attachment F for the facility, if other corrective actions were not successful. - 3: A load shed directive will be issued in an amount sufficient to get below Emergency rating.